kejodion/laracrud/readme.md

 The scaffolding only generates with a `name` attribute for the model.
 You will have to update your controller, model, migrations, views, and routes with any new attributes or functionality your app requires for the generated resource.

-Once you're ready, you can run `php artisan migrate` to run the migrations for your new resource at any time.
+Once you're ready, you can `php artisan migrate` to run the migrations for your new resource.